 Need Expert Microsoft EA Renewal Support?

 Redress Compliance provides independent Microsoft licensing advisory — fixed-fee, no vendor affiliations.
-Our specialists augment your internal team with decades of EA negotiation experience.
+Our specialists augment your internal team with EA negotiation experience across hundreds of engagements.

 3. Define roles and responsibilities explicitly.
 Use a RACI matrix.
 Each member knows their deliverables, timelines, and boundaries.
 Procurement handles pricing.
 IT quantifies needs.
 SAM validates licensing.
 Legal reviews clauses.
 Avoid duplication and gaps.